Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform-Notes.md

 ## **Null Resource**

 A **null resource** in Terraform is a resource that does not manage any real infrastructure but can be used to execute provisioners or other actions that are not tied to a specific resource.
-- This can be useful for running scripts, commands, or other operations that need to be part of your Terraform workflow but do not directly create or manage infrastructure.
+- This can be useful for running scripts, commands, or other operations that need to be part of your Terraform workflow.

 ### **Example Usage**